 - Herbal laxatives also help the intestinal muscles to push stools through the colon as well as soften stools.

 Thus, by using the above methods, constipation post a back surgery can be resolved.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 There are many questions which patients, as well as their relatives, have regarding the surgery to be performed or regarding the disease condition.
 Every patient has a right to have complete information about the surgery.
 The patient also has a right to have a second or third opinion from another surgeon if he is not sure whether his ailment requires surgical intervention.
 Some of the prominent questions which every patient should ask prior to his/her surgery are as follows: